eetuloisa/flavio_fcc/README.md

 ## Information on parametric theory uncertainties

 In contrast to the main flavio program, the FCC-ee theory uncertainties are treated as 'extra sources of errors' on the measurements.
+This choice was made to minimise the number of changes to the core program.
 As a consequence, when accessing the FCC-ee observables directly with flavio, the user should first execute the line
 ```
 flavio.parameters.read_file_values('/path/to/flavio/data/fcc_projected_parameters.yml', flavio.default_parameters)
 ```
-which sets the parametric theory errors to zero on the parameters relevant to the proper functioning of the code.
+This sets the parametric theory errors to zero on the parameters relevant to the FCC-ee observables.
-Their parametric theory errors are then correctly accounted for in the flavio/data/measurements.yml file.
+Their parametric theory errors are then correctly implemented in the flavio/data/measurements.yml file.